Boarding School Juliet: Plot

 Boarding School Juliet takes place at Dahlia Academy Boarding School, where students come from two rivalling countries known as the "Nation of Touwa" and "Principality of West".
 This academy segregates its student body into two dormitories which reflects their nationality: the "Black Dogs" housing those from Touwa, and the "White Cats" housing those from the West.
-The story follows Romio Inuzuka, the 1st Year Leader of the "Black Dog Dormitory".
-Romio has had an unrequited love for Juliet Persia, the 1st Year Leader of the "White Cat Dormitory", since childhood.
+The story follows Romio Inuzuka, the first year leader of the "Black Dog Dormitory".
+Romio has had an unrequited love for Juliet Persia, the first year leader of the "White Cat Dormitory", since childhood.
 Initially hesitant, Romio decides to confess his love and resolves to change the world if it meant staying by Juliet's side.
 Juliet, impressed by Romio's determination, accepts his love.
 However, now both Romio and Juliet must work hard to keep their relationship a secret from other dorm mates while trying to avoid trouble.

 Media

 Manga

-Boarding School Juliet is written and illustrated by Yōsuke Kaneda.
-The manga series began serialization in Kodansha's eighth issue of Bessatsu Shōnen Magazine in 2015 (with the one-shot having debuted the series in the first 2015 issue), before moving to Weekly Shōnen Magazine in 2017.
-As of November 15, 2019, sixteen volumes have been compiled in tankōbon format.
-In August 2019 it was announced that the manga would end on September 4.
-The series has been licensed in English for digital publication by Kodansha USA, who released the first volume under their Kodansha Comics imprint on April 10, 2018.